rckymntn/alpine/README.md

 ### Usage

-1. Create a `.env` file with your Discord Bot token.
+1. Create a `.env` file with your Discord Bot token and Client ID.
+See `.env_example`.
 2. ...
 3. `npm start` or `node src/main.js`